(EXPIRED) Singapore Airlines: Premium economy between Asia and US starting at 55K

 Quick Thoughts

 Spontaneous Escapes can sometimes represent very good value.
-Singapore offers these on routes where they don’t expect to otherwise sell out cabins, but that can sometimes work out really well if you have plans to travel on a particular route.
+Singapore offers these on routes where they don’t expect to sell out, but it can sometimes work out really well if you have plans to travel on a particular route.
 I’ve occasionally booked Spontaneous Escapes to fill in the gaps on near-term trips.

 Flights between the US and Asia for ~55K-60K one-way in premium economy can be a good deal, given the excellent on-board experience you’re likely to have with Singapore.
 Particularly for a daytime flight, getting some extra legroom and decent in-flight entertainment for a modest premium over what many airlines charge in economy class could be very appealing.